Nehaaa2108/egg-rush/README.md

 # 🥚 Egg Rush – Adaptive Difficulty Game

 Egg Rush is a browser-based arcade game where players catch falling eggs using a basket.
-What makes this game unique is its **AI-powered adaptive difficulty system** that adjusts gameplay in real time based on player performance.
+What makes this game unique is its **AI-inspired adaptive difficulty system** that adjusts gameplay in real time based on player performance.

 ---